1871fotc/fotc/docs/walks/toowong-identities-a.md

 ## Andrew Lang Petrie <small>(13‑10)</small>

 The first member of his family born in Australia in 1854, Andrew Lang Petrie relocated the family’s stonemason’s yard from the corner of Queen and Wharf Street to the Toowong Cemetery gates in 1882.
-The site is now occupied by Mitsubishi Motors.
+The site is now occupied by Toowong Mitsubishi.

 --8<-- "snippets/john-petrie-and-sons-advertisement.md"